Extend the Support for Trafficked People program

 What are we doing?

-Under the Fourth Action Plan, the Commonwealth will extend the Support for Trafficked People program (Support Program) to meet rising demand for support from victims of human trafficking, slavery and slavery-like practices.
+Under the Fourth Action Plan, the Commonwealth increased funding for the Support for Trafficked People program (Support Program) to meet rising demand for support from victims of human trafficking, slavery and slavery-like practices.

 The program provides: